Holding Space: A Therapeutic Group for Women of Color

 Who We Are:

 Kyana Brindle, LMHC is a licensed psychotherapist, mental health consultant and facilitator with post-graduate training in psychoanalytic, trauma-focused cognitive-behavioral, and multi-systemic treatment models.
 She has worked at the Institute for Contemporary Psychotherapy, as well as community-based mental health clinics in New York City.
 For over a decade, she has worked with a diverse client population, with a focus on the LGBTQ+ community.
 Her therapeutic work is rooted in the psychodynamic model, using a number of techniques including, but not limited to, experiential, relational, and expressive arts modalities.
-Through various educational settings, organizations, and community-based programs, she has facilitated groups and workshops for over twenty years as a mental health professional, sexual health educator, and teaching artist, most recently with Artistic Connections.
+Through various educational settings, organizations, and community-based programs, she has facilitated groups and workshops for over twenty years as a mental health professional, sexual health educator, and teaching artist.
 Kyana is also a Reiki Master and practitioner who has been providing healing treatments for over fifteen years.
-With her combined skills, Kyana has honed an integrated, therapeutic regimen that she uses in her private practice.
+With her combined skills, Kyana has honed an integrated, therapeutic regimen that she uses in her practice.
 She holds an MA in Counseling from New York University.